Soccer-James hat-trick gives Chelsea 3-1 WSL win over Man United | Sports-Games

 Soccer-James hat-trick gives Chelsea 3-1 WSL win over Man United

 The visitors pulled a goal back through Hayley Ladd two minutes before the break and dominated much of the second half, with the referee denying them two strong shouts for penalties.
-That set the scene for 22-year-old James to net her third four minutes from time to leave Chelsea on 28 points, three ahead of second-placed Manchester City, who thrashed visitors Liveprool 5-1, and third-placed Arsenal after 11 games.
+That set the scene for 22-year-old James to net her third four minutes from time to leave Chelsea on 28 points, three ahead of second-placed Manchester City, who thrashed visitors Liverpool 5-1, and third-placed Arsenal after 11 games of the 22-game league season.

 Chelsea's England forward Lauren James scored a superb hat-trick to secure a 3-1 win over Manchester United at Stamford Bridge on Sunday and keep her side clear at the top of the Women's Super League but it was far from plain sailing for the hosts.